 She has worked with the Sydney, Melbourne, Tasmanian, Queensland, West Australian, Canberra, and Adelaide Symphony Orchestras, as well as the Australian Chamber Orchestra and Australian Youth Orchestra.
 Her music has been performed by Australia’s most celebrated artists, including the Australian String Quartet, Australia Ensemble, Ensemble Offspring, Omega Ensemble, Syzygy Ensemble, Goldner Quartet, Rubiks Collective, Adelaide Wind Orchestra, Partridge Quartet, Kiazma Duo, Arcadia Winds, Duo Blockstix, and Emma-Shay Gallenti-Guilfoyle.
 Internationally, her music has been performed by Oslo Philharmonic, Eighth Blackbird, Alarm Will Sound, Nu Deco Ensemble, Manchester Camerata, City of Birmingham Symphony Orchestra, Nurnberger Symphoniker, Riot Ensemble, Orkest de Ereprijs, Goldmund Quartet, Ensemble Garage, Spokane Symphony, and Catchfire Collective.
 Recently, her work has expanded to include orchestral arrangements for Australian songwriters Tim Minchin, Jess Hitchcock, and Monique Brumby.

-Holly is the recipient of numerous awards.
-In 2022, Holly was awarded Western Sydney University’s Chancellor’s Alumni of the Year Award.
-Holly’s Lobster Tales and Turtle Soup, written for Eighth Blackbird’s 2017 Australian tour, was awarded Performance of the Year at the 2018 APRA AMCOS Art Music Awards.
-She was a finalist at the 2024 and 2021 APRA AMCOS Art Music Awards with her chamber work Daredevil and band piece Splinter.
-She was the winner of the 2018 Nu Deco Ensemble's Nu Works Initiative (USA), the 2017 Sue W Chamber Music Composition Prize (AUS), the 2014 Young Composers Meeting (NL), the 2014 Riot Ensemble Call for Scores (UK), and the 2013 Pyeongchon Arts Hall International Chamber Music Composition Competition (South Korea).
+Holly has been recognised multiple times by the APRA AMCOS Art Music Awards, including finalist nominations for Daredevil (2024) and Splinter (2021), and winning Performance of the Year for Lobster Tales and Turtle Soup by Eighth Blackbird (2018).
+In 2022, she received the Western Sydney University Chancellor’s Alumni of the Year Award for her contribution to the arts.
+Internationally, her wind ensemble work POUNCE was a finalist in the National Band Association’s 2023 Revelli Composition Contest (USA).
+She was also the winner of the 2018 Nu Deco Ensemble Nu Works Initiative (USA), the the 2017 Sue W Chamber Music Composition Prize (AUS), the 2014 Young Composers Meeting (NL), the 2014 Riot Ensemble Call for Scores (UK), and the 2013 Pyeongchon Arts Hall International Chamber Music Composition Competition (South Korea).

 📷 Steve Broadbent